Cal State Los Angeles Golden Eagles: Individual

-CSU Los Angeles had 71 Golden Eagles win NCAA individual championships at the Division II level.
+At the NCAA Division II level, CSU Los Angeles has seen 71 Golden Eagles claim individual championships.

-At the NCAA Division I level, CSU Los Angeles garnered 12 individual championships.
+At the NCAA Division I level, California State University, Los Angeles (CSU Los Angeles) has earned a total of 12 individual championships.

 Baseball Faculty

 Baseball Field

-The baseball field was officially renamed as Reeder Field in honor of baseball coach Jim Reeder.
-Reeder never had a losing season prior to his untimely death in January 1972.
+The baseball field was renamed Reeder Field in 1972 to honor Coach Jim Reeder, who never had a losing season during his career.
+Reeder's untimely death in January 1972 left a lasting impact, and the renaming of the field celebrated his dedication and success in collegiate baseball.

-John Herbold
+John Herbold: ABCA Hall of Famer

-On January 3, 1998, Cal State LA head baseball coach John Herbold was inducted into the American Baseball Coaches Association (ABCA) Hall of Fame during the ABCA's national convention in San Diego, CA.

-Herbold was later honored by Cal State LA Intercollegiate Athletics for becoming baseball coach with the most wins in University history.
-Cal State LA has won 398 baseball games since he became head coach in 1984.
-The previous record of 397 wins was held by Jim Reeder, for whom the baseball field is named.
+On January 3, 1998, John Herbold, head baseball coach at Cal State LA, was inducted into the American Baseball Coaches Association (ABCA) Hall of Fame during the ABCA's national convention in San Diego, CA. Herbold later received recognition from Cal State LA Intercollegiate Athletics for becoming the baseball coach with the most wins in University history, having secured 398 victories since taking over as head coach in 1984.
+This achievement surpassed the previous record of 397 wins set by Jim Reeder, after whom the baseball field is named.